haruosuz/csordellii/README.md

 Let's run the driver script in the project's main directory `csordellii/` with:

     bash scripts/run.sh > log.txt 2>&1 &

+## Results

+ We performed similarity searches of Clostridium sordellii contigs against Clostridium difficile 630 database using BLASTN (E-value < 1e-150).
+- For Clostridium sordellii 8483 (`1172204.3.fna`), 1174 (74.7%) of the 1570 contigs matched to C.difficile.
+- For Clostridium sordellii VPI 9048 (`1292035.3.fna`), 23 (13.9%) of the 166 contigs matched to C.difficile.
+- For Clostridium sordellii ATCC 9714 (`1292036.3.fna`), 30 (29.1%) of the 103 contigs matched to C.difficile.

 ## Updates